 Recent family support group feedback

 - “We cannot thank you enough for the education and advice this group has offered and the chance to discuss our questions with yourself and other careers of loved ones.
 We would be grateful if we could attend future Zoom meetings.
-We have started to read the advised book and already this is becoming of great help.
-Thank you again, Joanna.”
+We have started to read the advised book and already this is becoming of great help.”

-Binge eating disorder specialists at Nightingale Hospital
+Binge eating disorder (BED) specialists at Nightingale Hospital

 Nightingale Hospital London has a number of Consultant Psychiatrists and Therapists that can help you through your bingeing.
 It is vital you find an eating disorder specialist that you can trust and work with on your recovery.
 If you cannot find the information you need on bingeing specialists and binge eating treatment programmes we would welcome your call so you feel secure in the decisions you make.

 Our team is led by:

 - Dr Helen Murphy – Consultant Psychiatrist; Nightingale Hospital Lead Consultant for Eating Disorders

 Please contact us confidentially on 020 7535 7700 24 hours a day.